rose839/File-monitor/README.md

 # File-monitor
-a lib for monitor directory and file in linux by inotify
+A framework for monitor directory and file。